-Life in Riga is the hybrid of an expat blog and a guide book.
+Life in Riga is the hybrid of an expat blog and a guidebook.
 It’s a blog designed to help you move to, live in, appreciate and understand Latvia, its capital city Riga and locals.

 Our focus now is on stories of life in Riga.
-We love exploring new places, meeting new people and discovering things we never knew.
+We love exploring unfamiliar places, meeting new people and discovering things we never knew.
 This is where we share our discoveries and learnings to try to give an authentic overview of life in Riga to oppose existing stereotypes and exaggerated news stories.

 We aspire for the blog to be a useful companion to anyone planning to visit Riga, move to the city or adapt to living here.
 Since living in Riga means having access to the largest airport in the Baltics and fantastic international bus companies, we may share the occasional travel story.